 Complimentary WiFi through out the hotel.
 Breakfast is included in room price.

-Cancellation is free of charge if notice is given at least 7 days prior to first reservation date, thereafter 100% of the reservation is charged.
+For direct bookings only, cancellation is free of charge if notice is given at least 7 days prior to first reservation date, thereafter 100% of the reservation is charged.
+For third party bookings such as booking.com or Expedia the first night is non-refundable from time of booking.
 We will provide an invoice for insurance claims.